mananshah14/jenkins-cicd-setup/README.md

 A demo repository is provided at demo-fe-be/. which consists of backend and frontend microservices of a 2 Tier application.
 You can build and test the microservices with the help of provided Jenkinsfile and dockerfile configured.

-The Jenkins master is available at http://localhost:8080.Jenkins agents will automatically scale to handle multiple jobs.
+The Jenkins master is available at http://localhost:8080, Jenkins agents will automatically scale to handle multiple jobs.

 #### Stopping the Setup